safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 * `DEV_NS`, `STG_NS`, and `PRD_NS` are the Kubernetes namespace names.
 * `CHART_PATH` is the path of the Helm chart on the Gitlab runner server.

-## Build the Docker image from source code
+## Build the Docker image from the source code

 ```yaml
 # Build Stage to build Mendix application docker image